Last Updated: 17/07/2023

 Products are available to help combat scorching, although their effectiveness varies.
 If you have dogs, and you do not want any damage to occur on your lawns, the best solution is to sadly keep them off the lawns.
 However, by following the advice below, you can help prevent significant lawn damage from dog urine.

 How to Keep Lawn Damage From Dog Urine to a Minimum

-- Training – If possible, train your dog to go to the toilet in a particular area in the garden to prevent damage across the entire lawn.
+Train your dog to go to the toilet in a particular area in the garden to prevent damage across the entire lawn.
 This will also reduce the amount of water and compost needed afterward, as you will know where they've been and only have one area to treat.

-- Mowing Your Lawn – A strong, healthy lawn is better able to withstand pet damage.
-When mowing, don’t cut your grass too short.
+A strong, healthy lawn is better able to withstand pet damage.
+When mowing your lawn, don't cut your grass too short.
 It is recommended to keep the grass height between 2.5 and 4 centimetres for a domestic lawn.

 Regular, professionally-applied lawn care treatments help keep your lawn in good condition all year round.
 Lawn Master ensures lawns are in the best condition for the whole family.
 All of our treatments and applications are pet friendly.
 Learn more about our standard treatment programme here.